msallent/create-next-dapp/README.md

 Following Hardhat's recommendations, Ethers is used to interact with our contracts, and Mocha, along Chai and Waffle are used for testing.

-For styling the frontend, nothing comes installed by default, giving freedom to the user to choose what they prefer.
+For styling the frontend, tailwindcss is the library of choice.

 ## 🚀 Quick Start